ddnexus/pagy/docs/api/calendar.md

 ## Custom units

 You can define your own custom unit of whatever time length.
 For example you may want to add a unit of 2 months (i.e. a "bimester" unit), which should define a `Pagy::Calendar::Bimester` class (very easy task including the `Pagy::Calendar::MonthMixin` module).
 In order to allow its correct integration, you should also insert your `:bimester` unit symbol in the `Pagy::Calendar::UNITS` list, between `:quarter` and `:month`, which will keep the list in desc ordered of their duration.

+You can also implement custom substitution formats for your custom units, by overriding the `label_for(page, opts)`.
+It should substitute your special tokens with your content.
+(See the [pagy/calendar/quarter](https://github.com/ddnexus/pagy/blob/master/lib/pagy/calendar/quarter.rb) implementation for an example)